Print Friendly and PDF

 Method

 • Remove the thick brown and pink outer covers of tapioca.
-Wash under running water and cut each in 3-4 roundels of 4'' length.
-Then cut it further in thin pieces and further place it on a cutting board and cut in thin strips.
+Wash under running water and cut each in 3–4 roundels of 4'' length.
+Soak in water for 2 hours to get rid of the cyanide content to some extent.
+Drain the water and then slice it further in thin pieces and further place it on a cutting board and cut in thin julienne strips.
 Bakery style chips are this kind so made it this way or the easiest way is to use a vegetable slicer or mandolin to cut in roundels.

-• Then finally once all the chips was fried transfer to a clean dry bowl and add the chilli powder,salt.
-Give a quick toss,leave to cool completely before storing in air tight containers.
+• finally, once all the chips were fried, transfer to a clean dry bowl and add the chilli powder, salt.
+Give a quick toss, leave to cool completely before storing in airtight containers.

 Add caption